How to Get a More Organized Kitchen in Just 15 Minutes

 The kitchen is one of the easiest spaces to allow clutter to pile up.
-Since it is one of the busiest rooms in the house, full of appliances and cooking tools, and there’s lots of counter space for stuff, it can quickly become overrun.
+Since it is one of the busiest rooms in the house and there’s lots of counter space for stuff, it can quickly become overrun.
 So how do you enjoy a more organized kitchen without investing a ton of time?
-Luckily, there are a few tasks you can do each week in 15 minutes or less to help you keep a clutter free kitchen.
-Look at these tips on how to get a more organized kitchen in just 15 minutes a day and see what a difference they can make.
+Luckily, there are a few tasks you can do each day in 15 minutes or less to help you keep a clutter free kitchen.
+Look at these tips on how to get a more organized kitchen in just 15 minutes and see what a difference they can make.

 1. Assemble baskets for mail and paper work.